grafana/writers-toolkit/docs/sources/write/style-guide/inclusive-writing/index.md

 ## Write for an international audience

-Grafana Labs uses U.S. English as our standard for spelling, grammar, punctuation, and more.
+Grafana Labs uses US English as our standard for spelling, grammar, punctuation, and more.
 We write for an international audience with the following guidelines in mind:

 ### Avoid acronyms